-This section reviews natural gas, electric, and hybrid natural gas/electric GHG reduction pathways for homes, providing context for the following section on GHG reduction benefit/cost analysis.
-In crafting GHG reduction scenarios, it is essential to understand the complex dynamics that can influence the design and operation of natural gas and electric energy delivery systems along with real-world factors that impact end-use equipment performance.
-This presents an informed framework for differentiating between reasonable future pathways versus idealized or potentially risky scenarios that may have unintended or unanticipated consequences or impacts.
+This section reviews natural gas, electric, and hybrid natural gas/electric GHG reduction pathways for homes, providing context for the following GHG reduction benefit/cost analysis section.
+In crafting GHG reduction scenarios, it is essential to understand the complex dynamics that can influence the design and operation of natural gas and electric energy delivery systems along with real-world factors impacting end use equipment performance.
+This presents an informed framework for differentiating between reasonable future pathways versus idealized or potentially risky scenarios with unintended or unanticipated impacts.